All Emma wanted was a relaxing bath after a long week, but her apartment elevator wanted to lead her down an impossible hallway.

 “Guess I’m not going that way.”

-I followed the curved hallway, looking for any doors, but the hall kept spiraling downward.
+I followed the curved hallway, looking for doors, but the hall kept spiraling downward.
 The voice calling my name got louder the further down I went.
 When I felt like I had traveled below the building, the voice stopped as I arrived in front of a stained glass window of the caduceus staff.
-I felt protected standing in the light of the two red snakes entwined around a golden-winged staff.
+I felt protected standing in the light of the two red snakes entwined around the golden-winged staff.
+Burning candles were placed around, like the Día de Muertos shrines I would set up with my family.

 “Free me,” the voice begged.